 The annual holiday party is a much-loved office tradition.
-It can range from the mundane to the insane, and can help you get to know your colleagues in a whole new way - sometimes more than you’d like to.
+It can range from the mundane to the insane, and can help you get to know your colleagues in a whole new way.

 But holiday parties can be costly.
 A number of companies stopped having holiday parties after the recession due to financial constraints.
 That's why it's important for your planning committee (even if it's a committee of one) to create a budget.